 Manually release the remaining pressure (QPR) by turning the vent knob on the lid to “Venting”.

+NOTE: steam releases – I always place a towel over the knob BEFORE turning to “Venting”.
 YES GUYS!!
 Steam is HOT!!
 Do NOT leave your hand on the towel after turning the knob.

 6-6-6 method, Step 3:

 Open the lid, and behold – your eggs!
 Carefully remove (I use tongs – yessss they will be HOT).
 Place in an ice bath for 6 minutes.